tedgravlin/tedgravlin/README.md

 # Hi, I'm Ted Gravlin 👋🏻👨🏻‍💻

-I have a Computer Science degree from Eastern Michigan University and I'm currently looking for a job in sofware development
+I have a Computer Science degree from Eastern Michigan University and I'm currently looking for a job in software development

 I'm passionate about open-source software and privacy-focused technology.
 Web development is my favorite way to make stuff, but I'm always learning more.